-(c) Which type of crops are grown in rainy season?

-Ans: (a) Farmers of Punjab, Haryana and Western Uttar Pradesh were the first in India to try modern farming methods.
+- (c) Which type of crops are grown in rainy season? - Ans. (a) Farmers of Punjab, Haryana and Western Uttar Pradesh were the first in India to try modern farming methods.
 They adopted modern cultivation methods such as:

 - The farmers set up tube-wells for irrigation. - Use of HYV seeds, chemical fertilisers and pesticides in farming. - They also bought modern farm machinery, like tractors and threshers, which made ploughing and harvesting faster. - (b) Yes, we do agree that modern farming methods are somewhere responsible for depleting our natural resources.
-Some of the reasons are overuse of chemical fertilizers, groundwater and soil degradation. - (c) Jowar and Bajra are grown in rainy season.
+Some of the reasons are overuse of chemical fertilisers, groundwater and soil degradation. - (c) Jowar and Bajra are grown in rainy season.

-- 22. The aim of production is to produce the goods and services that we want.
+- 30. The aim of production is to produce the goods and services that we want.
 There are four requirements for production of goods and services.
 The first requirement is land, and other natural resources such as water, forests, minerals.
 The second requirement is labour, i.e. people who will do the work.
 Some production activities require highly educated workers to perform the necessary tasks.
 Other activities require workers who can do manual work.
 Each worker is providing the labour necessary for production.
 The third requirement is physical capital, i.e. the variety of inputs required at every stage during production.
 These inputs include tools, machines, buildings.
 Tools and machines range from very simple tools such as a farmer's plough to sophisticated machines such as generators, turbines, computers, etc. Tools, machines, buildings can be used in production over many years, and are called fixed capital.
 Other necessary physical capital includes raw materials and money in hand.
 Production requires a variety of raw materials such as the yarn used by the weaver and the clay used by the potter.
 Also, some money is always required during production to make payments and buy other necessary items.
 Raw materials and money in hand are called working capital.
 Unlike tools, machines and buildings, these are used up in production.
 There is a fourth requirement too.
 You will need knowledge and enterprise to be able to put together land, labour and physical capital and produce an output either to use yourself or to sell in the market.
-This these days is called human capital.

-- 22.1 Which of the following category of resources does money in hand fall into?

-- (a) human capital

-- (b) physical capital

-- (c) natural resources
+This these days is called human capital. - 30.1 What are the four essential requirements for the production of goods and services? - Ans.
+The four essential requirements for production are land (including natural resources), labour (workers), physical capital (tools, machines, raw materials), and human capital (knowledge and enterprise).